juliaaaloopez/irwa_search_engine_G_011/README.md

 - Three traditional ranked lists for every query: TF-IDF ranking, BM25 ranking and custom ranking (BM25 + boosts)
 - Two semantic ranked lists for every query: Word2Vec ranking and Doc2Vec ranking
 - A combined comparison table showing all five ranking methods side-by-side.
+- Retrieval-Augmented summaries that highlight the best candidate(s) per query directly inside the UI using only catalog data.
+- Web analytics dashboards (views, search volume, dwell time, click counters) that keep track of user behavior across sessions.

 ----
 ## Reproducibility
 - All code can be run sequentially in the provided .ipynb files.
+- The Flask application + RAG/analytics layer runs deterministically using the provided `.env` configuration and JSON dataset, so the full experience can be reproduced locally.